-5. A Social Europe
+1 5.
+A Social Europe

 For several decades we have witnessed one social crisis leading to the next.

-- Each crisis either revealed or created more cracks in our social systems and - shone a spotlight on our deeply dated healthcare systems and unstable European - 5 working environment. - 6 Housing has become increasingly difficult to find, with wages stagnating while - living and housing costs rise.
-We live in a society that tolerates the fact that - some people are too poor to have a roof over their heads. - Instead of reducing inequalities and providing opportunities for all, education - systems across Europe are being transformed by a neoliberal and productivist - mindset and are reproducing inequalities from one generation to the next. - Those policies are still primarily dealt with at the national level, reinforcing - inequalities between as well as within countries.
-We need a truly social Europe. - 14 This includes fighting inequalities, rethinking the way we work, and taking - strong action on housing, health, and education.
-The system needs to change - - now.
+Each crisis either revealed or created more cracks in our social systems and shone a spotlight on our deeply dated healthcare systems and unstable European working environment.

+Housing has become increasingly difficult to find, with wages stagnating while living and housing costs rise.
+We live in a society that tolerates the fact that some people are too poor to have a roof over their heads.

+Instead of reducing inequalities and providing opportunities for all, education systems across Europe are being transformed by a neoliberal and productivist mindset and are reproducing inequalities from one generation to the next.

+Those policies are still primarily dealt with at the national level, reinforcing inequalities between as well as within countries.
+We need a truly social Europe.
+This includes fighting inequalities, rethinking the way we work, and taking strong action on housing, health, and education.
+The system needs to change - now.

-a.
+17 a.
 Fighting poverty

-- Millions of people across Europe are at risk of poverty and social exclusion, - with certain parts of Europe experiencing an increase in poverty rates.
-At the - same time, the rich are getting richer, with some individuals accumulating - indecent amounts of wealth.
-Neoliberalism and myths such as trickle-down theory - have not delivered on their promises.
-Inequalities are on the rise, threatening - the cohesion of our societies. - 24 FYEG supports strong welfare states, which it considers essential in the fight - against poverty and to guarantee the enforceability of fundamental rights.
-Their
+Dozens of million people across Europe are at risk of poverty and social exclusion, with certain parts of Europe experiencing an increase in poverty rates.
+At the same time, the rich are getting richer, with some individuals accumulating indecent amounts of wealth.
+Neoliberalism and myths such as trickle-down theory have not delivered on their promises.
+Inequalities are on the rise, threatening the cohesion of our societies.

-- dismantling in several parts of Europe must end.
-Action to fight poverty should include but not be limited to ensuring that all individuals receive an income. - Existing benefits must be fair, must allow people to live above the poverty - line, and should rise in line with average wage increases.
-Social services - should help to ensure that everyone has access to a home, healthcare, and - training and/or work.
-Our social policies must leave no one behind. - FYEG stands for the implementation of a minimum income across the EU, set at an - amount matching the cost of living in each region.
-Our social policy's goal is a - guaranteed social security net that leaves no one behind, the right to a - meaningful job, abolishing the low-wage sector with strong minimum wages and - tariffs, and a significant reduction of working hours while maintaining the wage - level.
-This should be financed by the higher taxation of the super-rich, among - other measures (see chapter 4 Fiscal policy). - At the same time, Europe must not forget its privileged position in the world - 40 and must also work towards eradicating inequalities worldwide (see chapter 6 - - 41 Trade and global justice).
+FYEG supports strong welfare states, which it considers essential in the fight against poverty and to guarantee the enforceability of fundamental rights.
+Their dismantling in several parts of Europe must end.
+Action to fight poverty should include but not be limited to ensuring that all individuals receive an income.
+Existing benefits must be fair, must allow people to live above the poverty line, and should rise in line with average wage increases.
+Social services should help to ensure that everyone has access to a home, healthcare, and training and/or work.
+Our social policies must leave no one behind.

+FYEG stands for the implementation of a minimum income across the EU, set at an amount matching the cost of living in each region.
+We see it as a first step towards the introduction of a universal basic income, which would have a positive impact on working life and on the enforcement of fundamental rights.
+This should be financed by the higher taxation of the super-rich, among other measures (see chapter 4 - Fiscal policy).

+At the same time, Europe must not forget its privileged position in the world and must also work towards eradicating inequalities worldwide (see chapter 6 - Trade and global justice).

-b.
+41 b.
 The future of work